 We are working to standardize Bow Mar Jr. Sailing.
-Currently, and in years past, the Solo License was typically awarded to sailors that gained expertise in a number of sailing categories and that mastered sailing the different fleets of the Bow Mar Yacht Club.
+Currently, and in years past, the Solo License was typically awarded to sailors who gained expertise in a number of sailing categories and who mastered sailing the different fleets of the Bow Mar Yacht Club.
 Earning an Advanced Solo License is a tremendously celebrated achievement that often takes years of effort and expertise to obtain.
-The stricter guidelines were recommendations from the certified Instructors and the Commodore of the Bow Mar Yacht Club to promote safety on the water, especially when a Bow Mar Jr. Sailing dedicated lifeguard is not present.
+The stricter guidelines were recommendations from the Certified Instructors and the current and past Commodores of the Bow Mar Yacht Club to promote safety on the water, especially when a Bow Mar Jr. Sailing dedicated lifeguard is not present.

 Who can be in Bow Mar Jr. Sailing?

 Kids 10-18 are welcome to join sailing.
 Bow Mar residents must be a member of BMOI.
 Bow Mar South residents are welcome to join, although priority goes to Bow Mar residents first.
 Our class sizes are small to promote safety and due to the limited number of usable boats we have.